El Mirador: Ancient Pyramids Hidden In The Lost City Of The Maya

 Stucco panels were discovered at El Mirador.
 Courtesy Geoff Gallice, Wikimedia Commons

-Unfortunately, El Mirador on the list of sites endangered for extinction.
+Unfortunately, El Mirador is on the list of sites endangered for extinction.
 According to officials familiar with the site and its environment, time may be running out on saving this ancient city, most of which remains unexplored and unseen by the human eye.

 Stela at El Mirador.
 Image credit: Greg Willis